IVIanuu/injekt/README.md

   @Providers("domain.*")
   fun main() {
     // expression wide imports
     @Providers("data.*")
     runApp()
   }
 }
 ```

-3. If no injectable was found injekt will look into the package of the request type
+3. If no injectable was found injekt will look into the package of the injected type

 Provider imports are only required if the injectable is not in the current scope
-or in a package of the request type
+or in a package of the injected type

 # Function support
 If you want to delay the creation, need multiple instances or if you want to provide additional parameters dynamically.